Xavier Austin: Storylines

 When April decides to take her environmental protesting to extremist levels, April steals chemicals from the school.
 Xavier convinces April to dispose of the chemicals.
-However, they react with one another and cause hard to April and Xavier.
+However, they react with one another and cause harm to April and Xavier.
 April later ends their relationship and they agree to remain friends.
 April grows close to Dexter Walker (Charles Cottier) while she battles OCD.
 Xavier later gets back together with April, but she starts an affair with Dexter.
 Xavier sees the pair kissing and refuses to talk to them.
 Xavier asks Gina if Kelly O'Mara (Martika Sullivan) can move in.
 They later start a romance which is complicated when her brother Dean (Rick Donald) is revealed to be Bianca Scott's (Lisa Gormley) rapist.
 Kelly decides to go back to her home in remote farmland.
 Xavier goes to staty with her, but he finds working on the farm hard and clashes with Kelly's mother Rhonda (May Lloyd).
 They then amicably decide to end their relationship as Xavier returns to Summer Bay.
 Xavier decides he wants to go travelling and take a gap year.
 Gina does not approve, but John talks her around.
 Xavier changes his mind about travelling and reveals his intention to sign up to the police force.
 Xavier grows concerned for Sasha Bezmel after he learns her boyfriend Stu Henderson (Brenton Thwaites) has been hitting her.

 Xavier defends Sasha when she is hassled by some students in the Diner, and he develops feelings for her.
 He tries to kiss her, but she tells him that he would be better off keeping away from her.
 However, he continues supporting her and they eventually begin dating.
 Gina and John go through a rough patch in their marriage and Xavier unsuccessfully tries to convince John to resolve the problems.
 The next time he returns from the police academy, Xavier and Sasha cook for John and Gina to help mend the rift between them.
 When Xavier helps Sasha win her court case, they go to the beach and declare their love for one another.
 However, they later break up and Xavier tells Sasha that she needs to deal with what happened with Stu.
 Xavier becomes suspicious of Jett James (Will McDonald) when Colleen Smart's (Lyn Collingwood) caravan is broken into and her money is stolen.
 He tells Senior Sergeant Mike Emerson (Cameron Stewart) and tries to get a confession out of Jett.
 Xavier also suspects Jett of mugging Marilyn Chambers (Emily Symons) and tries to question him.
 Both Xavier and John disapprove of Gina's plan to look after Jett when his mother dies.
 When Xavier learns Jett attacked his mother, he becomes angry and tells Gina to let him go.
 Gina refuses and when Jett apologises, Xavier thinks that maybe Jett can be helped.